A micro business, also referred to as a microenterprise, is a term generally used to describe a business operating with fewer than 10 people.

 - Have a business plan: A business plan can help focus your vision and goals, guide your strategy, identify potential risks (and how you plan to overcome them).
 It can also define any investment or funding needed to help you get started.

 - Select a business structure: Even as a micropreneur, you have many options.
 You can choose a sole proprietorship, limited liability company (LLC), corporation, or partnership.
-The entity you choose will impact your daily operations, ownership, taxes, and risks you choose to take with your personal assets.
+The entity you choose will impact daily operations, ownership, taxes, and risks you take with your personal assets.

 - Choose a business name: When naming your business, pick a name that’s easy to remember, descriptive of your business, and aligns with your brand.

-- Register your business: Depending on your business structure, name, and location, you will need to register your business with state and local authorities.
+- Register your business: Depending on your business structure, name, and location, you may need to register your business with state and local governments.

 - Get federal and state tax IDs: Again, depending on how you structure and operate your business you may need to register for a federal (also known as an Employer Identification Number or EIN) and state tax ID.